RazrFalcon/svgparser/README.md

    but will be bound to 0..1 range.
  - Implicit path commands are not supported.
 All commands are parsed as explicit.
  - Implicit MoveTo commands will be automatically converted into explicit LineTo.
- - No escape support for text.
-It will be emitted as is.

 ### Differences between *libsvgparser* and SVG spec
  - `<percentage>` type is part of the `<length>` type.